palakjain-27/adobe-pdf-extractor/Round1B/README.md

 4. **Adaptive Thresholding**: Dynamic relevance cutoff based on content quality

 ### Section Selection
-- Top 20 most relevant sections selected for output
+- Top 25 most relevant sections selected for output (if 25 are there based on similarity)
 - Minimum relevance threshold of 0.1 to ensure quality
 - Balanced representation across input documents when possible